One-step smoothing splines instrumental regression: Estimation under monotonicity

 \section{Estimation under monotonicity}

 In some instances, we may expect the function of interest $g_0$ to be monotonic.
-For instance, if $g_0$ is the demand for a good as a function of price, we expect it to be decreasing.
-If $g_0$ is the Engel curve, that relates the proportion of consumer expenditure on a good as a function of total expenditure, we typically expect this function to be increasing for a “normal'' good and decreasing for an “inferior'' good.
-Accounting for monotonicity in estimation is expected to improve accuracy in small and moderate samples \citep{chetverikov2017nonparametric}.
+If $g_0$ is the Engel curve that relates the proportion of consumer expenditure on a good as a function of total expenditure, we typically expect this function to be increasing for a “normal'' good and decreasing for an “inferior'' good.
+Accounting for monotonicity in estimation is expected to improve accuracy in small and moderate samples, {see \cite{mammen1999smoothing}} and \cite{chetverikov2017nonparametric}.